RyanGao67/ComputerScience/interview20191127.md

 }
 ```

+### Design a object storing info about a pet shop animals and employer
 ### design database for library
 ### Dependency inversion yilaizhuru kongzhifanzhuan foreach(S)
 ### How to partition a huge volume of data for distributed processing(S)